cobour/neon-world/readme.md

 ## Target systems

-Should run on any PAL-Amiga with at least 512kb Chip-RAM.
+Should run on any PAL-Amiga with at least 512kb Chip-RAM and another 512kb RAM of any type.
-When using Kickstart v2.x or higher and/or external floppy drives or hard drives are connected, additional 512 kb RAM of any type may be necessary.
 The game uses a DOS disk, so it should be no problem to install the game on a harddisk.
 When running the game in an emulator there could be some slight stuttering.
 This is a problem because of most modern systems having a framerate higher than 50Hz.
 The game runs at 50 Hz and on my Amiga 500 and external monitor (that supports 50Hz) the scrolling and sprite movements are totally smooth.